KMKfw/kmk_firmware/docs/en/Display.md

 ```

 ### Inverting
-Inverts colours of your text.
+Inverts colors of your text.
 Comes in handy, for example, as a good layer indicator.

 ```python
 display = Display(